RTI (Response to Intervention)

 IMS

-All students enrolled in kindergarten through second grade are assessed with the Acadience Reading/DIBELS assessment.
-At risk students in third and fourth grades are monitored by the RTI teachers using the Acadience Reading/DIBELS assessment.
-Students in kindergarten through third grade are assessed using the Fountas & Pinnell Benchmark Assessment System (BAS).
-Students in first through eighth grades are assessed using the Renaissance STAR 360 assessment.
+All students enrolled in kindergarten through second grade and at-risk students in third and fourth grades are assessed and monitored with the Acadience Reading assessment.
+Students in first through fourth grades are assessed using the Renaissance STAR 360 assessment.
 Eligibility for RTI is based on the results of district assessments and teacher recommendations.

 Tier 1: At the elementary level, all students in Tier 1 receive high-quality, scientifically based instruction delivered by the general education classroom teacher.
 Core curriculum instruction is based on the New Jersey Student Learning Standards (NJSLS).
 Differentiated instruction meets students’ learning needs.
 General education classroom teachers monitor student progress to identify struggling learners who need additional support.

-Tier 2: Students who are not making adequate progress in the core curriculum receive increasingly intensive Tier 2 instruction delivered by classroom teachers during the Intervention and Enrichment Period.
+Tier 2: Students who are not making adequate progress in the core curriculum receive increasingly intensive Tier 2 instruction delivered by classroom teachers using the Orton-Gillingham approach during the What I Need (WIN) period.

-Tier 3: Students are given more intensive, individualized intervention delivered by RTI teachers.
-Orton Gillingham methods are used to focus on foundational skills for reading and spelling, with an emphasis on phonemic awareness, phonics-word study, high frequency word study, fluency, vocabulary, handwriting, and spelling.
-Additionally, the Fountas & Pinnell Leveled Literacy Intervention System (LLI) is a research-based, intensive, small-group supplementary literacy intervention proven to improve literacy achievement of struggling readers with fast-paced systematically designed lessons.
-The goal of LLI is to lift students' literacy achievement to grade-level expectations.
+Tier 3: Students are given more intensive, individualized, multisensory intervention delivered by RTI teachers.
+Systematic, evidence-based instruction is the focus on foundational skills for reading and spelling, with an emphasis on phonemic awareness, decoding (reading), encoding (spelling), reading comprehension, fluency, vocabulary, and word study.
+The Institute for Multi-Sensory Education's Comprehensive Orton-Gillingham Plus and Morphology Plus programs are research-based, proven to improve literacy achievement of struggling readers with success-oriented, direct instruction.
+The goal of RTI is to raise students' literacy achievement to meet grade-level expectations.

 IMMS